 When IT marketplace platform Thumbtack surveyed its employees during the pandemic for mental wellness feedback, they expressed that it’s hard to truly unplug when everyone else is still working and that office closures work more effectively than floating days off.

-To prevent employee burnout, closed the office for a few days during the “first summer of COVID.”
-And in 2021, they added an official one-week Summer Holiday Closure to their company calendar.
+To prevent employee burnout, Thumbtack closed the office for a few days during their first year of experimenting with the concept in 2020.
+And the following year, they added an official one-week Summer Holiday Closure to their company calendar.

 The best way for team members to recharge is to know all their colleagues are off, too.
 If you think you’re missing something, or someone is waiting on you for something, you can’t totally disconnect.